 All general obligation notes and bonds payable are backed by the full faith and credit of the City.
-Notes and bonds in itse governmental funds will be relired by future property tax levies or tax increments.
+Notes and bonds in the governmental funds will be retired by future property tax levies or tax increments.
 Business-type activities debt is payable by revenues from user fees of those funds or, if the revenues are not sufficient, by future tax levies.

 In accordance with Wisconsin Statutes, total general obligation indehtedness of the City may not exceed five percent of the equalized value of taxable property within the City's jurisdiction.
 The debt limit as of December 31, 2019 was \$20,363,045.
-Total general obligation debt outstanding at year-end was \$8.630,000
+Total general obligation debt outstanding at year-end was \$8,630,000

-City of New London, Wisconsin December 31, 2019 Notes to the Basic Financial Statements
+Notes to the Basic Financial Statements City of New London, Wisconsin December 31, 2019